-Once you gain some working experience, dedicate some time to advance your knowledge and skill up.
-After you complete the initial commercial kitchens course, you can proceed to perfect your skills to become a sous-chef, and soon after — THE chef.
+Once you gain some work experience, dedicate some time to advance your knowledge and skill.
+After you complete the initial commercial kitchens course, you can proceed to perfect your skills to become a sous-chef, and soon after -- THE chef.

 Devoting some time to getting technical knowledge and practical experience and learning from the best will help you fast-track your career and get to the more prestigious workplaces much sooner than if you’d waited for others to recognise your talent and potential.